Preparing for Undergraduate Research

 Undergraduates do research in every division and department at UC Santa Cruz.
 Since UCSC is a research university, active participation in research should be an integral part of your education.
 For examples of UR in each division, see student profiles.

 To get involved in UR, you need to be well prepared.
-The following suggestions apply to all students.
+Reviewing this Introduction to Undergraduate Research slide presentation is a good place to start.
+Then have a look at suggestions below.
 A handout version of this page is here.
 For information specifically for transfer students, click here.

 Get good grades.